Print

 • Place liquids in individual containers with a maximum capacity of 3.4 oz./100 ml each.

-• All liquids, gels and aerosols in containers larger than 3.4 ounces must be packed in your checked bag.
+• All liquids, gels and aerosols in containers larger than 3.4 oz./100 ml must be packed in your checked bag.

-• Place all liquid containers in a separate clear plastic, zip-top bag no larger than 8in x 8in (20cm x 20cm) or is quart size.
+• Place all liquid containers in a separate clear plastic, zip-top bag no larger than 8in x 8in (20cm x 20cm) or is quart size/1 litre.

 • Items must fit in the bag comfortably so that it closes completely and must be submitted for inspection separately from other carry-on baggage.